2019 December 26

 information and signature.
 If the educational outreach is ineffective in gaining compliance, the UAS operator is noncompliant or uncooperative, or the UAS operation resulted in a medium to high

 potential or actual endangerment to the NAS, the inspector is to continue their investigation as outlined in N 8900.268.

 Note: N 8900.227, Unmanned Aircraft Systems (UAS ) Operational Approval

 8900.292, Aviation-Related Videos or Other Electronic Media on the Internet is still available.

 The memorandum (download below) dated May 5, 2015, addresses three issues concerning the use of unmanned aircraft

 for newsgathering: (1) whether members of the media may use unmanned aircraft systems (UAS) for newsgathering; (2)

-whether the media may use pictures, video, or other infmmation collected by a person using UAS; and (3) whether a person who sells images collected by UAS
+whether the media may use pictures, video, or other information collected by a person using UAS; and (3) whether a person who sells images collected by UAS

 authorization for his or her operations.

-Below is a webinar transcript in PDF by Brendan Schulman explaining the February 15, 2015 NPRM for sUAS
+2015 February 15 - webinar transcript in PDF by Brendan Schulman explaining the NPRM for sUASUAS_WebinarSlides.pdf

 Overview of sUAS by the FAA on